 An unhappy gut manifests in stomach aches, gas, bloating, and nausea which can make it very difficult to sleep.
 Good quality sleep is very important in managing stress levels and again we have just learnt how the stress hormone cortisol causes additional stress on the digestive system.

-Poor sleep, on the other hand, increases the appetite and especially cravings for junk food, the more junk food we eat, the more stress is placed on the digestive system .
+Poor sleep, on the other hand, increases the appetite and especially cravings for junk food, the more junk food we eat, the more stress is placed on the digestive system.
 Junk food is laden with artificial substances that take the place of healthy vitamins and minerals that the body requires to function.
-The presence of these preservatives and flavoring agents cause inflammation in the gut and this again raises cortisol levels, which acts as an anti-inflammatory.
-However, if the gut is constantly inflamed by the continuous consumption of processed food, then cortisol levels remains high preventing the body from producing melatonin ( the sleep hormone) , thus keeping us from getting a restful night’s sleep.
+The presence of these preservatives and flavoring agents causes inflammation in the gut and this again raises cortisol levels, which acts as an anti-inflammatory.
+However, if the gut is constantly inflamed by the continuous consumption of processed food, then cortisol levels remain high preventing the body from producing melatonin ( the sleep hormone), thus keeping us from getting a restful night’s sleep.
 Needless to say, there is another delicate balance between the gut and sleep.

 How to keep the gut healthy.